concord-consortium/portal-report/docs/source-key.md

 ### sourceKey is sort of the domain of resource the document is related to
 In this case the sourceKey is the domain that the documents are related too.
 So if a document is about a user and the user is authenticated in the portal then the sourceKey would be portal domain.
 Or if the document is feedback about an activity and the activity is coming from authoring.concord.org then the feedback document should also have a sourceKey of authoring.concord.org.

-A rational for this design goal is that the ids of the documents could then be relative to the resource they are related to.
+A rationale for this design goal is that the ids of the documents could then be relative to the resource they are related to.
 So then the document ids do not need to be globally unique and there is a no chance of conflicts.

 Looking at the current code though this filter: